 Honors listed in the commencement program are computed on Gordon grades earned through the fall semester.

 Phi Alpha Chi

 Phi Alpha Chi was founded at Gordon in 1928 as a scholastic honor society.
 The Greek letters stand for Philoi Aletheias Christou—Lovers of the Truth of Christ.
 On the foundation of its evangelical commitment, Phi Alpha Chi is dedicated to the encouragement and recognition of scholarly research, clear-thinking and creativity by Christians in every discipline.
-Persons eligible for membership must be graduating seniors who have pursued studies at Gordon for at least four semesters and who have a cumulative grade point average of 3.75 or higher.
+Persons eligible for membership must be graduating seniors who have pursued studies at Gordon for at least four semesters and who have a high cumulative grade point average, which is limited to include the top 15 percent of the graduating class.
 Christian character, creative ability, curriculum and promise of distinctive achievement as a Christian are considered as supplementary criteria.

 Alpha Mu Gamma